Joseph-François Lafitau: Discovery of ginseng

-His discovery of ginseng in the forest bordering the St. Lawrence made Lafitau famous in the European academies.
+His discovery of American ginseng in the forest bordering the St. Lawrence made Lafitau famous in the European academies.
 Ginseng was native to the New World as well as the Old and had long been known to the Iroquois for its medicinal properties.
 It was on his search for ginseng that Lafitau began to question Mohawk herbalists, gaining information of native customs and beliefs, which he hoped would benefit European knowledge of medicine.

 First learning about the ginseng of Tartary (i.e. Northern China) from the writings of the Jesuit missionary Pierre Jartoux, Lafitau surmised that the conditions in North America would be favorable to the plant.
 He was determined to find the plant in the Iroquois culture so that he would have partial proof of their Asiatic origin.
 Encouraged by the Iroquois to continue his hunt, a Mohawk woman whom Lafitau had hired to find the plant recognized it as one of the common remedies of the Iroquois.
 Lafitau quickly sent for Jartoux's publication and description to identify the plant from the plate.
 In his discovery, Lafitau was the first to employ botanical plates in the field in order to gain information from Natives.
 His published report the Mémoire...concernant la précieuse plante du gin-seng in 1718 set off a hunt by market collectors who exported ginseng to China via France.
 As the son of a merchant, Lafitau was keen to describe the medical properties of ginseng in Galenic terms, which facilitated marketing the plant to European consumers across the world.
 Mémoire...concernant la précieuse plante du gin-seng has never been translated into English.